ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ```
 {: pre}

-## Installing SAP instances
+## Installing the ASCS and ERS instances
 {: #ha-rhel-ensa-install-sap-instances}

-Use the SAP Software Provisioning Manager (SWPM) to install all instances.
+Use the SAP Software Provisioning Manager (SWPM) to install both instances.

 - Install SAP instances on the cluster nodes.
    - Install an *ASCS* instance on NODE1 by using the virtual hostname `${ASCS_VH}` that is associated with the virtual IP address for *ASCS*: